-The valve design has a position sensor coupled to the latest rotary axle in the gear train.
+The valve design has a position sensor coupled at the latest rotary axle in the gear train.
 This kind of assembly is used to avoid that the mechanical clearance, needed to a correct gear coupling, affects the control system.
 The applied sensor is a hall-effect sensor, based on magnetic field properties.
 A correct coupling is achieved when the valve travel is totally proportional to the sensor voltage.
 In order to check the coupling in real valves four new valve samples were tested.
-The applied method followed the steps: i) the valve is requested to be in ten percent of its total travel; ii) poppet absolute position is measured using a mechanical gauge and sensor feedback voltage is taken with a multimeter; iii) the requested position is increased by ten percent and the last steps (ii) is performed again (forward operation); iv) the steps ii and iii are repeated until the valve reaches full travel; and v) all the steps are repeated for backward operation.
+The applied method as: i) the valve was requested to be in ten percent of its total travel; ii) poppet absolute position was measured using a mechanical gauge and sensor feedback voltage was measured with a multimeter; iii) the requested position was increased by ten percent and the last steps (b) was performed again (forward operation); iv) the steps b and c were repeated until the valve reaches full travel; and v) all the steps were repeated for backward operation.